boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Allow filter

-This allows you to enable a filter box for each column in the grid for easy filtering of data using this option.
+This allows you to enable a filter box for each column in the grid for easy data filtering.

-The below filtering options are supported in `Allow filtering`:
+The following filtering options are supported in` Allow Filtering`:

 For Measure Fields